Career Development Process

 U.S. organizations expect employees/interns to adapt to their unique work culture, which is the sum of their values, traditions, beliefs, ways of communicating, and behavior.
 To succeed in any organization, employees/interns are expected to display a strong work ethic and interpersonal skills.

-Merit-based and Showing Initiative
+Merit-Based Success and Showing Initiative

 U.S. work environments measure success through results and accomplishments.
 Employees/interns are expected to complete their assignments and duties within the deadlines, but also show initiative by seeking additional opportunities.